Average Rent in Orlando, FL: 2026 Prices by Neighborhood

 Is Orlando a Good Market for Rental Property Investment?

-Orlando remains one of the stronger rental investment markets in the Southeast, but it rewards selectivity.
-The metro's fundamentals — sustained population growth, a diversified economy, and no state income tax — continue to attract capital.
+Orlando remains one of the stronger rental markets in the Southeast, but it rewards selectivity.
+The metro's fundamentals — sustained population growth, a diversified economy, and no state income tax — keep attracting capital.
 The question isn't whether to invest in Orlando.
 It's where.

-• Diversified economy: Tourism anchors the job base, but healthcare (AdventHealth, Orlando Health), defense (Lockheed Martin, L3Harris at CFRP), and tech (EA, Siemens Energy) provide stability that pure tourism markets lack.
+• Diversified economy: Tourism anchors the job base, but healthcare (AdventHealth, Orlando Health), defense (Lockheed Martin, L3Harris), and tech (EA, Siemens Energy) add stability that pure tourism markets lack.

 • Population growth: The MSA added over 75,000 residents in the past year, sustaining rental demand even as new supply delivers.

-• No state income tax: Florida's tax advantage means landlords keep more of their net operating income compared to states like California or New York.
+• No state income tax: Florida's tax structure means landlords keep more of their net operating income than they would in California or New York.

 • Achievable cap rates: 5-7% cap rates are still available in Osceola County, parts of Seminole County, and select Southwest Orlando neighborhoods.
 Premium submarkets like Winter Park and Lake Nona trade at 4-5% with stronger appreciation.